kr-colab/diploSHIC/README.md

                         information (marked by 'N').
 If specified, simulations will be masked in a manner mirroring windows drawn from this file.
-  --chrArmsForMasking CHRARMSFORMASKING
+  --vcfForMaskFileName VCFFORMASKFILENAME
+                        Path to a VCF file that contains genotype information.
+This will be used to mask genotypes in a manner that mirrors how the true data are masked.
+  --popForMask POPFORMASK
+                        The label of the population for which we should draw genotype information from the VCF for masking purposes.
+  --sampleToPopFileName SAMPLETOPOPFILENAME
+                        Path to tab delimited file with population assignments (used for genotype masking); format: SampleID popID
+  --unmaskedGenoFracCutoff UNMASKEDGENOFRACCUTOFF
+                        Fraction of unmasked genotypes required to retain a site (default=0.75) --chrArmsForMasking CHRARMSFORMASKING
                         A comma-separated list (no spaces) of chromosome arms from which we want to draw masking information (or